Ahmed Al Asadi

-Ahmed Jassim Al Asadi (also spelled al-Assadi, أحمد الأسدي) (born 1 February 1970) is an Iraqi politician who currently serves as the Minister of Labour and Social Affairs.
+Ahmed Jassim Al Asadi (also spelled al-Assadi, أحمد الأسدي) (born 1 February 1970) is an Iraqi politician and militia leader who served as the Minister of Labour and Social Affairs during 2022–2026.
 He leads the Bilad Sumer Bloc (previously Sanad National Bloc), which is part of the governing Coordination Framework.
-On the other hand, he also leads the ‘Islamic Movement in Iraq’ and its armed wing Kata'ib Jund al-Imam.
-He was previously the spokesman of the Fatah Alliance as well as the Popular Mobilization Forces.
+He also leads the 'Islamic Movement in Iraq' and its armed wing Kata'ib Jund al-Imam.
+He was previously the spokesman of the Fatah Alliance and the Popular Mobilization Forces.
+On 9 August 2026, the Supreme Judicial Council ordered his arrest.

 He was the victim of an extortion campaign carried out by Australian and Canadian citizens.
 Al-Asadi is a dual Australian and Iraqi national.He hails from the Banu Asad tribe.